 - 35.1 The parties acknowledge that during negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make proposals with respect to subjects or matters not removed by law from the area of collective bargaining.
-The understandings and agreements arrived at by the parties after the exercise of such right and opportunity are set forth in this Agreement. - 35.2 The City and the Association, for the duration of this Agreement, agree that the other shall not be obligated to bargaining collectively with respect to any subject or matter referred to or covered in this Agreement, but may, upon mutual agreement of both the City and the Association, bargain collectively on any subject or matter not known or contemplated by either or both parties at the time that they negotiated this Agreement. - 35.3 This Agreement shall be effective upon ratification by the membership of the Association and the City Commission and shall remain in full force and effect up to and including September 30, 20172020.

-- 35.4 Should either party desire to terminate, change or modify this Agreement or any portion thereof, they shall notify the other party in writing on or before March 1, 2017June 1, 2020.
-Such notification shall include the titles and sections of the Articles the party wishes to renegotiate and all other articles will remain in full force and effect from year to year thereafter. - 35.5 Following the sending and receipt of the notice described above, the parties shall follow the procedures contained in the Florida Public Employee Relations Act toward the consummation of a new Agreement.
+The understandings and agreements arrived at by the parties after the exercise of such right and opportunity are set forth in this Agreement. - 35.2 The City and the Association, for the duration of this Agreement, agree that the other shall not be obligated to bargaining collectively with respect to any subject or matter referred to or covered in this Agreement, but may, upon mutual agreement of both the City and the Association, bargain collectively on any subject or matter not known or contemplated by either or both parties at the time that they negotiated this Agreement. - 35.3 This Agreement shall be effective upon ratification by the membership of the Association and the City Commission and shall remain in full force and effect up to and including September 30, 20202022. - 35.4 Should either party desire to terminate, change or modify this Agreement or any portion thereof, they shall notify the other party in writing on or before June 1, 20202022.
+Such notification shall include the titles and sections of the Articles the party wishes to renegotiate and all other articles will remain in full force and effect from year to year thereafter.

-ARTICLE 36 PROMOTIONS
+PROMOTIONS

 36.1 The Chief of Police or his/her designee shall determine, in his/her sole discretion, the promotional process for filling Lieutenant positions.
-The City and the Association agree that the educational requirement for eligibility for application for promotion to Lieutenant shall be a four-year bachelors degree or three years experience as a Police Sergeant with the City of Gainesville.
+The eligibility list shall be ranked based on the candidates' scores determined by the process.
+Vacancies shall be filled using a Rule of 10.
+For any process that is conducted prior to January 1, 2021, The City and the Association agree that the educational and experience requirement for eligibility for application for promotion to Lieutenant shall be a four-year bachelors degree or three years experience as a Police Sergeant with the City of Gainesiville.
+For any process that is conducted on or after January 1, 2021, the City and Association agree that the educational and experience requirement for eligibility for application for promotion to Lieutenant shall be a four-year bachelors degree and three years experience as a Police Sergeant with the City of Gainesville.